DataDog/datadog-agent/docs/public/components/shared_features/flares.md

 ## Register your callback

 Now you need to register your callback to be called each time a flare is created.
-To do so your component constructor need to provide a new [Provider](https://pkg.go.dev/github.com/DataDog/datadog-agent/comp/core/flare/types#Provider).
+To do so your component constructor needs to provide a new [Provider](https://pkg.go.dev/github.com/DataDog/datadog-agent/comp/core/flare/types#Provider).
 Use [NewProvider](https://pkg.go.dev/github.com/DataDog/datadog-agent/comp/core/flare/types#NewProvider) function for this.

 Example: